NYC protesters cross Brooklyn Bridge, clash with NYPD cops in Manhattan

 CLICK HERE TO GET THE FOX NEWS APP

-Protests have broken out across the country after a tense week that included the guilty verdict in the Derek Chauvin trial and two recent fatal police shootings.
+Protests have broken out across the country after a tense week that included the guilty verdict in the Derek Chauvin trial and several recent fatal police shootings.

 Fox News' Edmund DeMarche contributed to this report.